Dan Binowitz Sells 9,999 Shares of loanDepot, Inc. (NYSE:LDI) Stock

-loanDepot, Inc. (NYSE:LDI – Get Rating) Director Dan Binowitz sold 9,999 shares of the firm’s stock in a transaction dated Wednesday, February 8th.
-The stock was sold at an average price of $2.49, for a total value of $24,897.51.
-Following the completion of the transaction, the director now owns 196,822 shares in the company, valued at $490,086.78.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+loanDepot, Inc. (NYSE:LDI – Get Rating) Director Dan Binowitz sold 9,999 shares of loanDepot stock in a transaction on Friday, February 10th.
+The stock was sold at an average price of $2.26, for a total transaction of $22,597.74.
+Following the transaction, the director now directly owns 176,824 shares of the company’s stock, valued at $399,622.24.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

 Dan Binowitz also recently made the following trade(s):